NelsonPython/tuningGuides/GATK.md

 ```
 systemctl restart httpd
 ```
 5. Update the Warewulf database password.
 This step must be done manually.
-	a.
-Edit this file:  /etc/warewulf/database-root.conf

-b.
-Replace the "changeme" password with a password that you choose based on your password policy:
+First, edit this file:  /etc/warewulf/database-root.conf  Replace the "changeme" password with a password that you choose based on your password policy:

 ```
 	database password = <new_password>
 ```

-c.
-We recommend that this password be different than the password for the root superuser.
+* Note:  We recommend that this password be different than the password for the root superuser. *

 6. Save and exit the file.